abelsj60/my-site/app/data/clips/shu-giving-physics-a-good-name.md

 But he did learn some new tricks under Becker, now the associate provost for research and technology initiatives at the Polytechnic Institute of New York University.
 Becker treated doctoral students like colleagues, not employees.
-He encouraged them to explore their own interests, and tried to get them whatever they needed to do it.
+He encouraged them to story their own interests, and tried to get them whatever they needed to do it.

 “If someone had a good idea, my attitude was: Go try it out,” he says.